Member Login | Sign Up

 The Shoe I’m Using Now

-Before we discuss my favorite tennis shoes, I thought I’d share what shoes I’m currently using.
+Now that I’ve discussed my top picks, I thought I’d share what shoes I’m currently using.

 Not only is it a question TennisCompanion members and readers frequently ask me, but it also helps underscore that the best shoes are unique to each individual, despite how I or any other website ranks tennis shoes.